syamimi96/rero-Ultrasonic-Sensor-Arduino-Library/example/Read_Baudrate/readBaudrate.md

 ## Example ##
 reroSensor_US US(2,3,8);

-byte baudrateRead;
+byte baud;

-baudrateRead= US.readBaudrate(102); // read ID 102 control registor Baudrate Value
+baudrateRead= US.readBaudrate(102); // call out the function of factory reset with sensor ID 102.

 ## See Also ##